 They build wax-comb hives in tree hollows but may also colonize attics, chimneys, under siding or inside wall voids.
 Unlike other bees and wasps, honey bee colonies do not die out over the winter.
 Honey bees over-winter in their hives subsisting on stored honey.

 When honey bees nest in inhabited spaces, they not only present a serious stinging risk to humans but dripping honey can permanently stain ceilings and walls and attract problem pests like ants, cockroaches and flies.
-Honey bees are protected by law and so cannot be eradicated by a pest control company, but a qualified beekeeper can relocate the bees and remove the hive.
+Law protects honey bees, so a pest control company cannot eradicate them, but a qualified beekeeper can relocate the bees and remove the hive.
 To avoid serious secondary pest infestations, the affected area should be professionally cleaned.

 Hornet.
 The largest wasp species, hornets are brown with orange stripes and 1 to 1 1/2 inches long.
 More common in rural areas, hornets live in large social colonies.
 Adept hunters, hornets feed on insects, grasshoppers, yellow jackets, honey bees and flies.
 They build large, layered paper nests in well-protected spaces such as animal burrows, hollow trees and between the branches of shrubs but may also invade barns, attics, chimneys and wall voids.

-Hornets are extremely aggressive with a very painful sting.
+Hornets are stinging insects commonly found in New Jersey and are extremely aggressive with a very painful sting.
 Loud vibrating sounds from lawn mowers or leaf blowers can trigger swarming behavior and dangerous stinging attacks.
 Multiple hornet stings can be deadly even to those who are not allergic.

 The Bald-Faced Hornet also called the white-faced hornet for the unique white markings on its head, is black and about 7/8 inch long.
 Bald-faced hornets are best known for their unique aerial nests, the large, gray, football-shaped paper nests found hanging from high tree branches.
 While bald-faced hornets have little interest in humans, they are aggressive protectors and will swarm and sting repeatedly if provoked.

 Wasp.
 There are more than 100,000 species of wasp.
-Varying in size and coloration, wasps are generally smooth-bodied with little to no hair.
-Hornets and yellow jackets, two of the most aggressive wasp species, live in huge social colonies, but many wasps like paper wasps and cicada killers are solitary, living individually or in groups with no social structure.
+Wasps are smooth bodied with little to no hair varying in size and coloration.
+Hornets and yellow jackets, two of the most aggressive wasp species, live in huge social colonies.
+Many wasps like paper wasps and cicada killers are solitary, living individually or in groups with no social structure.
 Predatory insects, wasps feed primarily on other insects.
 Depending on species, wasps may nest in abandoned underground burrows, sheltered tree cavities, under eaves, in attics or garages, in wall voids or they may build aerial nests.

 Wasp colonies die in winter except for a fertilized queen who winters deep inside the hive or underground.
-Hives are abandoned when the colony dies in the fall and new hives built as eggs hatch and mature in spring.
+The colony abandons hives when it dies in the fall and builds new hives as eggs hatch and mature in spring.

 Nests consist of a single exposed paper comb with as many as 100 cells visible; however, most nests are smaller, containing just a dozen or so cells.
-The dark heads of larvae can sometimes be seen in inhabited cells.
-Paper wasps typically build their nests in well-sheltered spaces including under eaves and roof peaks, underneath porches and decks, and inside grills and electrical boxes but may invade crawl spaces or attics.
+In inhabited cells, one can sometimes see the dark heads of larvae.
+Paper wasps typically build their nests in well-sheltered spaces including under eaves and roof peaks.
+They also nest underneath porches and decks, and inside grills and electrical boxes.
+They may also invade crawl spaces or attics anywhere protected.
 These solitary wasps have no social structure but typically live and build nests in small groups.
-Adults can often be seen resting on the surface of the comb.
+Adults often rest on the surface of the comb.
 Paper wasps are aggressive when provoked and have a vicious sting.

-Cicada Killer wasps are known for their monstrous size; up to 2 inches in length, cicada killer wasps often cause alarm.
+Cicada Killer wasps are known for their monstrous size being up to 2 inches in length.
 However, these gentle giants are not easily provoked and rarely attack humans.

 Feeding primarily on sap and nectar, cicada killer wasps hunt cicadas which they seal into egg cells as food for growing larvae.
 Solitary insects, these wasps nest underground in dry, soft soil where vegetation is sparse.